codeship/screencast-storyboards/storyboards/django-github-dotcloud.md

 We can inspect the output of a single command by clicking on it.
 [click on test command]
-So we can see that two RSpec examples were run
+So we can see that two tests were run

 ![Codeship build log][screenshot-build-log]